-- The AF points are not displayed when the following types of images are played back:

-- Images taken in the <SCN:
+- The AF points are not displayed when the following types of images are played back: - Images taken in the <SCN: Mages taken in the <SCN: Mages taken. - Images taken with Multi Shot Noise Reduction applied. - Cropped images. - Images captured with [Auto Image Align] set to [Enable] in HDR shooting.

-[TM]

-[TM] > modes.

-- Images taken with Multi Shot Noise Reduction applied.

-- Cropped images.

-- Images captured with [Auto Image Align] set to [Enable] in HDR shooting.